 Dr Caroline Vermes, Director

-Hello, I am the Director of Oakwood Psychology Services, and a Chartered HCPC Registered Counselling Psychologist.
+Hello, I am the Director of Oakwood Psychology Services, and a Chartered HCPC Registered Consultant Counselling Psychologist.

-Oakwood Psychology Services provides counselling and CBT services by contract to public and private corporate customers including the NHS.
-We strive to provide personalized, knowledgeable psychological therapies for our clients to help improve emotional and relational health and wellbeing.
+Oakwood Psychology Services provides counselling and CBT services by contract to the NHS.
+We offer personalised, knowledgeable psychological therapies to help improve our clients’ emotional and relational wellbeing.
 We also provide well-supported training placements and supervision for trainee psychological therapists.
-The dedicated Oakwood team comprises caring and committed practitioners, administrators, support staff and trainees.
+The Oakwood team comprises caring and dedicated practitioners, administrators, support staff and trainees.
 Oakwood is proud to be a BACP Accredited Service.

 2018: D.Couns.Psych, Manchester University

 2012: LEAD, Manchester Metropolitan University